 TOP TIP: If seeing lava is top of your list, perhaps consider taking a boat tour with Lava Ocean Tours to see where it flows into the ocean near Kalapana.
 Tours depart from Isaac Hale Beach Park.

 Waipi’o: We stayed at a gorgeous Airbnb in the heart of the valley called Noelani of Waipiʻo.
 The house itself is quite basic, but it has everything you need (except a corkscrew and a fridge) and the setting is absolutely AMAZING, with a beautiful garden and a waterfall at the back of the house.
 We paid a total of $416 between the 5 of us for 2 nights.
 One of my favourite places to stay – EVER!

 Hilo: We stayed at the Castle Hilo Hawaiian Hotel which was nice and comfortable.
 This cost approx $87 per room, per night.
 Our room had 2 double beds.
-The only downside was that the bar closed at 9.30pm.
+The bar closed at 9.30pm though.
 You can check prices here.

 Hilo: Hilo Bay Hostel, Greenwillmind Hawai’i B&B, Hamakua Guesthouse and Camping Cabanas & Shaka Shak 2 Downtown Hilo.
 You can check prices and book here.

 Kona: My Hawaii Hostel.
 You can check prices here.

 Pahoa: Hedonisia Hawaii Eco-Hostel.
 You can check prices here.